fabcotech/dappy-docs/docs/intro.md

 ## Knowing or creating a private key (production)

 Private key is the critical string that you need to create to manage domain names in dappy, you can use a private key that you already use for Ethereum or any EVM blockchain platform (`secp256k1` algorithm).
+For obvious security reasons **we don't generate one for you on the website**, except on [gamma.dappy.tech](https://gamma.dappy.tech) where an insecure development key pair is created and displayed automatically.

-If you don't have any, you can create it with one command
+If you don't have any or just want a new one, you can create it with one command.

 ```sh
 npx @fabcotech/dappy-cli generateprivatekey
 ```

+This commands maps to the npm package [elliptic](https://www.npmjs.com/package/elliptic) that has 11M monthly download, and is distributed by [github.com/indutny](https://github.com/indutny).

 ### Setting up config file (production)